rsvilenov/FluentAssertions.Properties/README.md

 they have to open the implementation of the type and look inside the code.
 The presence of accessor methods is a big part of the reason why Microsoft has provided a list of [bad practices and design guidelines](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/property), concerning the implementation of properties.

-### But that goes against the conventional wisdom!
+### But testing properties goes against the conventional wisdom!
 There is a rule of thumb that says properties should not be tested if their getter and setter do not contain any logic, e.g. if they are [auto-implemented](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties).
 Even Robert C. Martin seems to think this way.
 However, there are other prominent authors, such as [Mark Seeman](https://blog.ploeh.dk/2013/03/08/test-trivial-code/), who strongly disagree.
 And there seems to be a [not-so-small minority](https://stackoverflow.com/questions/18967697/should-you-unit-test-simple-properties), which thinks that testing all public properties is necessary.